FATEMEHVAKILI/TimeSeriesForecasting/README.md

-# TimeSeriesForecasting
+# Time Series Forecasting
-In this Project, Time Series Algorithms has been applied on World Bank data (IRAN).
+In this project, time series algorithms were applied to World Bank data (IRAN).